kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 That shrinks the gap between "what the repository looks like" and "what the program does."

-## Agents Prefer Repositories That Explain Themselves
+## Agents Prefer Repositories That Explain Themselves { #self-explaining-repositories }

 A highly agent-friendly codebase has a desirable property: